 The line chart is ideal if you want to show trends and developments over time.
 One big advantage is that people will find a line chart easy to read and to understand.
-Commonly, the x-axis serves as a timeline while the y-axis indicates values.
+Commonly, the horizontal axis serves as a timeline while the vertical axis indicates values.
 By connecting these value points, Datawrapper creates a line chart.
 The more data points you have, the more accurate your line chart will be.
 Datawrapper can handle line charts with up to 1000 data points, after that threshold performance of many browsers slows down a bit - so try to stay below that number.

 This guide will show you how to create your first line chart with Datawrapper.
 The line charts you can create are feature-rich and fully responsive, meaning they will adapt to different screen sizes.
 Plus, in this particular example, we have an interesting story, too.
 "How the iPhone Shaped Apple".

 Preparing and importing the data

 You can copy & paste data from Excel or the web, or upload your own CSV files.
 For example, here is the dataset that powers the chart of Apple's sales above the line.
 Your dataset should be formatted as following:

 - Ensure there is one header row containing labels

 - Check that your first column is not empty as it will define the horizontal axis

-- The following columns contain values that define each line and the length of the y-axis
+- The following columns contain values that define each line and the length of the vertical axis

 The first column should contain some kind of date or year data as it defines the length of the timeline.
 Make sure that these values are consistent.
 Datawrapper can import all kinds of date formats and even detects date formats which are text in the spreadsheet.
 Once your dataset has fulfilled these prerequisites, you can copy it into Datawrapper and click "Upload and continue" (For more in-depth information on how to clean your dataset before importing it into Datawrapper, read this excellent blogpost).